-Etonbury Academy actively seeks to raise awareness of and prevent all forms of peer-on-peer abuse by:
+Etonbury Academy actively seeks to raise awareness of and prevent all forms of child-on-child abuse by:

 - Educating all Governors, Senior Leadership Team, staff and volunteers, pupils, and parents about this issue.
-This will include training all Governors, Senior Leadership Team, staff and volunteers on the nature, prevalence and effect of peer-on-peer abuse, and how to prevent, identify and respond to it.
-This includes: - Contextual Safeguarding. - The identification and classification of specific behaviours. - The importance of taking seriously all forms of peer-on-peer abuse (no matter how low level they may appear) and ensuring that no form of peer-on-peer abuse is ever dismissed as horseplay or teasing. - Educating children about the nature and prevalence of peer-on-peer abuse via PSHE and the wider curriculum. - Pupils are frequently told what to do if they witness or experience such abuse, the effect that it can have on those who experience it and the possible reasons for it, including vulnerability of those who inflict such abuse. - They are regularly informed about the school's approach to such issues, including its zerotolerance policy towards all forms of peer-on-peer abuse.

-- Engaging parents on this issue by: (a) talking about it with parents, both in groups and one to one; (b) asking parents what they perceive to be the risks facing their child and how they would like to see the school address those risks; and (c) involving parents in the review of school policies and lesson plans; and (d) encouraging parents to hold the school to account on this issue. - Ensuring that all peer-on-peer abuse issues are fed back to the school's safeguarding team so that they can spot and address any concerning trends and identify pupils who maybe in need of additional support.
-This should be done by logging the incident on CPOMS. - Challenging the attitudes that underlie such abuse (both inside and outside the classroom). - Working with Governors, Central Executive Team, Senior Leadership Team, all staff and volunteers, pupils and parents to address equality issues, to promote positive values, and to encourage a culture of tolerance and respect amongst all members of the school community. - Creating conditions in which our pupils can aspire to and realise safe and healthy relationships. - Creating a culture in which our pupils feel able to share their concerns openly, in a nonjudgmental environment, and have them listened to. - Responding to cases of peer-on-peer abuse promptly and appropriately.
+This will include training all Governors, Senior Leadership Team, staff and volunteers on the nature, prevalence and effect of child-on-child abuse, and how to prevent, identify and respond to it.
+This includes: - Contextual Safeguarding. - The identification and classification of specific behaviours. - The importance of taking seriously all forms of child-on-child abuse (no matter how low level they may appear) and ensuring that no form of child-on-child abuse is ever dismissed as horseplay or teasing. - Educating children about the nature and prevalence of child-on-child abuse via PSHE and the wider curriculum. - Pupils are frequently told what to do if they witness or experience such abuse, the effect that it can have on those who experience it and the possible reasons for it, including vulnerability of those who inflict such abuse. - They are regularly informed about the school's approach to such issues, including its zero-tolerance policy towards all forms of child-on-child abuse. - Engaging parents on this issue by: - (a) talking about it with parents, both in groups and one to one; - (b) asking parents what they perceive to be the risks facing their child and how they would like to see the school address those risks; and - (c) involving parents in the review of school policies and lesson plans; and - (d) encouraging parents to hold the school to account on this issue. - Ensuring that all child-on-child abuse issues are fed back to the school's safeguarding lead(s) so that they can spot and address any concerning trends and identify pupils who maybe in need of additional support.
+These are shared via CPOMS notification, pastoral and safeguarding meetings with key members of staff. - Challenging the attitudes that underlie such abuse (both inside and outside the classroom). - Working with Governors, Central Executive Team, Senior Leadership Team, all staff and volunteers, pupils and parents to address equality issues, to promote positive values, and to encourage a culture of tolerance and respect amongst all members of the school community. - Creating conditions in which our pupils can aspire to and realise safe and healthy relationships. - Creating a culture in which our pupils feel able to share their concerns openly, in a non-judgmental environment, and have them listened to. - Responding to cases of child-on-child abuse promptly and appropriately.